rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 * Date the file was last accessed;
 * Date the file was last modified;
 * Date of the last modification of the inode (= creation);
-* Table of several pointers (block table) to the logical blocks containing the pieces of the file.
+* Table of several pointers (block table) to the logical blocks containing the file pieces.

 ### Data block

-Its size corresponds to the rest of the available space of the partition.
-This area contains the catalogs corresponding to each directory and the data blocks corresponding to the contents of the files.
+Its size corresponds to the rest of the partition's available space.
+This area contains the catalogs corresponding to each directory and the data blocks corresponding to the file's contents.

-**In order to guarantee the consistency of the file system**, an image of the superblock and the inode table is loaded into memory (RAM) when the operating system is loaded so that all I/O operations are done through these system tables.
+**To guarantee the consistency of the file system**, an image of the superblock and the inode table is loaded into memory (RAM) when the operating system is loaded so that all I/O operations are done through these system tables.
 When the user creates or modifies files, this memory image is updated first.
-The operating system must therefore regularly update the superblock of the logical disk (`sync` command).
+The operating system must, therefore, regularly update the superblock of the logical disk (`sync` command).

 These tables are written to the hard disk when the system is shut down.